tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 either generate a fatal "record_overflow" alert or discard the record.

 Clients SHOULD advertise the `record_size_limit` extension, even if they have no need to limit the size of records.
-This allows servers to apply a limit at their discretion.
+This allows servers to advertise a limit at their discretion.
 If this extension is not negotiated, endpoints can send records of any size permitted by the protocol or other negotiated extensions.